guyroutledge/atozcss/_drafts/2016-03-01-the-almighty-sass-ampersand.md

 ---

-Hi and welcome to a brand new series of AtoZ CSS.
+Hello welcome to a AtoZ CSS and to a brand new video series!

 Over the next 26 episodes we'll be diving into the CSS preprocessor, Sass and looking at a different topic, concept, feature or tool - one for each letter of the alphabet.

 If you're new to Sass then I highly recommend checking out my introductory ebook Up and Running with Sass which is a practical intro